 GOOD NEWS.
 You’re not alone.

-In fact, for every 100 people that START in January, 66 have STOPPED by February.
-(Only EIGHT last the whole year)
+In fact, for every 100 people that START a resolution in January, 66 have STOPPED by February.
+(Only EIGHT last the whole year).

 Probably the BIGGEST mistake people make is setting themselves TOO MUCH to do.

 What they fail to understand is that to form a HABIT you need REPETITION.

 When you are setting your goals to change, you are the MOST motivated you’ve been in weeks, months, or even years!

 Trouble is, you think how motivated you are right now is exactly how motivated you’ll be in 8 months time.
 Your BASELINE is too high.
 When you set your goals, think about how likely you’ll be to still work at them when you AREN’T motivated.
 How likely are you to follow through if you’re BUSY, or it’s COLD, or it’s INCONVENIENT.